 Strawberry Guava Tree Information and Care

 In the Spring, trees produce tiny white flower blossoms that follow by summer fruit harvest.
 The tree is very attractive.
-Harvest fruits before birds get to them, and allow them to ripe indoors.
+Harvest fruits before birds get to them and allow them to ripen indoors.

 Plant trees in the full Sun as close as 6 feet apart, but allow for more space to let trees spread out.
 They can be used as a privacy hedge or informal screen.

 Fertilize this evergreen tree, seasonally with citrus food.
 This granular fertilizer provides the same nutrients guavas need.
 To promote growth use a fertilizer with more nitrogen.
 To increase flowers and fruit, use a fertilizer with more phosphorus and potassium.
 Till the top layer of the soil before amending fertilizer, and then water the trees to allow fertilizer to penetrate the soil.

 Water guava trees regularly until established.
 When planted in most loam clay soils, water young trees weekly during the Spring and cooler part of the year.
 Increase the frequency of irrigation to twice per week in the hot summer.
 Reduce the frequency in the fall and find a nice balance during the Winter depending on rains.